TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/FilesProcessor.rst

 Example 2: use stdWrap property on references
 =============================================

-The following example implements a slide functionality on rootline for file resources:
+The following example implements a slide functionality on root line for file resources:

 ..  code-block:: typoscript